vyppN/i18n-sheet-json/README.md

 ## Service Account

 1. Go to the [Google Developers Console](https://console.cloud.google.com)
-2. Select your project or create a new one (and then select it)
+2. Select your project or create a new one and then select it
 3. Enable the Drive API for your project

+- Expand <b>APIs & auth > APIs</b>
+- Search for "drive"
+- Click on "Drive API"
+- Click on "Enable API" button
+- Create a service account
+- expand <b>APIs & auth > Credentials</b>
+- Click on the "Add credentials" button
+- Select the "Service account"
+- Select the "JSON" key type option
+- Click on "Create" button

+Your JSON key file is generated and downloaded to your machine.

 # How to Implement